By entering your email address you agree to receive emails from Cottontailclub. We'll respect your privacy and you can unsubscribe at any time.

 The inside of your rabbit’s fresh poop should look almost golden, leaning towards a very greenish/yellow tint and many smaller bits.

 Healthy rabbit poop should be roughly the size of a pea.
 If your bunny’s poop is significantly larger or smaller than this, it could be a sign of an underlying health issue.
+It should also be round and uniform in shape.
+If your bunny’s poop is misshapen or irregular, it could be a sign of a digestive problem or potentially megacolon.

-Healthy rabbit poop should have a firm and dry texture, with a slight sheen to the surface.
+Rabbit poop should have a firm and dry texture, with a slight sheen to the surface.
 It should not be too hard or soft, as both can be signs of digestive problems.
 If the poop is too hard, it can be difficult for the rabbit to pass, leading to straining and other health issues.
 If the poop is too soft or runny, it can be a sign of diarrhea.
 Alternatively, you may be handling cecotropes!

 Normal rabbit poo is small, usually black & dark brown in color, and filled with plant and grass pieces.
 They are slightly moist but dry out quickly.
 If you examine and break one apart, you will see the undigested plant fiber that it’s formed from, and it crumbles easily.

-Droppings that are too small, dark, and irregular shape show that your rabbit isn’t processing food well.
+Droppings that are too small, dark, and irregular in shape show that your rabbit isn’t processing food well.
 The reason may be a diet with less fiber or a problem that may have slowed down the digestion of food.

 If your rabbit stops pooping suddenly and hasn’t pooped for around 24 hours, it means the processing of food has completely stopped, and it’s a life-threatening condition and should be treated by your vet immediately.